GPadley/VERILOG-Lab/Part-2/Ex7/README.md

 #  Experiment 7: Linear Feedback Shift Register (LFSR) and PRBS

 In this experiment we looked into using shift registers with linear feedback to get a random sequence generator.
 Using the equation **1+X+X7** when we write the program we start off with 7'b1 and if there is a 1 in place [6:0] X, X[0] or X[6] then we add on 1 to the bottom, except when they both contain 1s.
-The expected outputs are:
+The first 10 expected outputs are:

 | Entry   | Output[Bin]| Decimal |
 | --------|------------|-------|